stenhaug/dssg_stanford/weekly_material/week1/day_two.md

 ### Individual Datasets
 Yesterday in pairs, you summarized each of the four types of data (`census`, `cbc`, `inventory`, `transfused`) and looked closely at one day - `day19`.
 Now it's time to put together all the data from the directory.
 We are going to use the skills you just learned to do this.

 First, let's set up a git for this.
 We will all be working with the platelet data - so let's all clone the `platelet_processing` repository from the group GitLab.
 (Note: here we are not forking and then cloning, we are just cloning.)

+There is a directory `individual_datasets` that we will be working in.
 First, in your pair, have someone create a branch (e.g. 'cbc', 'census', etc.) using the plus button. *This only should be done once per pair!*.
 You will be collaborating on this branch.

 Clone platelet_processing to your directory on Nero (refer to the GitLab Setup [Instructions](../../resources/gitlab_setup.md) as needed.